Hallways

 What Schools Achieve with Digital Hall Passes

-Measurable improvements in safety and efficiency
+Measurable improvements in safety and efficiency.

 30%

-Reduction in hallway incidents (Washington Middle School)
+Reduction in hallway incidents

 3 sec

-Average time to create pass (vs. 30-60 seconds for paper)
+Average time to create a pass

 0